 A new era of leadership has begun to emerge, with islanders and their allies around the globe working together toward a unified vision of liberation and sustainability.
-Through the Seaflower Resilience Fund, collaboration with local leaders, and partnerships with global funders such as the Ford Foundation and Open Society Foundations, Panta Rhea supports the Raizal people to rebuild their lives and reimagine their future.
+Through the Seaflower Resilience Fund, collaboration with local leaders, and partnerships with global funders such as the Ford Foundation and Open Society Foundations, Panta Rhea supports the Raizal people to rebuild their lives and reimagine a sustainable, sovereign future.

 Panta Rhea has launched this fund with a generous offer to match donations.

 Join us as a funder partner by making an aligned grant that contributes to the Fund’s vision.

 Make a tax-deductible contribution to the Seaflower Resilience Fund and become an ambassador for the Fund’s vision.

 The RDCC supports the integral and sustainable development of the Afro-Indigenous Raizal People of the Archipelago of San Andres, Old Providence and Santa Catalina, and that of its members, while promoting their rights to development and to self-determination.
 It seeks to contribute to the establishment of a sustainable development model for good living, a linguistically and culturally appropriate educational system, and a system of self-government.

 If you prefer to donate by check, please make the check out to Amalgamated Foundation with “Seaflower Resilience Fund” in the memo line and mail the check to:

 Washington, DC 20006